Scorpio Tankers (STNG) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the shipping company had gained 0.79% in the past month.
-In that same time, the Transportation sector gained 6.61%, while the S&P 500 gained 2.65%.
+Heading into today, shares of the shipping company had lost 8.61% over the past month, lagging the Transportation sector's gain of 5.25% and the S&P 500's gain of 3.16% in that time.

 Scorpio Tankers will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $2.88, down 7.99% from the prior-year quarter.
+On that day, Scorpio Tankers is projected to report earnings of $2.88 per share, which would represent a year-over-year decline of 7.99%.
 Our most recent consensus estimate is calling for quarterly revenue of $349.77 million, down 8.34% from the year-ago period.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $10.09 per share and revenue of $1.39 billion, which would represent changes of -11.18% and -5.51%, respectively, from the prior year.

-It is also important to note the recent changes to analyst estimates for Scorpio Tankers.
-Recent revisions tend to reflect the latest near-term business trends.
+Investors should also note any recent changes to analyst estimates for Scorpio Tankers.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Based on our research, we believe these estimate revisions are directly related to near-team stock moves.
 We developed the Zacks Rank to capitalize on this phenomenon.
 Our system takes these estimate changes into account and delivers a clear, actionable rating model.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 The Zacks Consensus EPS estimate has moved 3.19% lower within the past month.
-Scorpio Tankers is currently sporting a Zacks Rank of #3 (Hold).
+Scorpio Tankers is holding a Zacks Rank of #3 (Hold) right now.

-Digging into valuation, Scorpio Tankers currently has a Forward P/E ratio of 4.41.
-Its industry sports an average Forward P/E of 5.93, so we one might conclude that Scorpio Tankers is trading at a discount comparatively.
+Looking at its valuation, Scorpio Tankers is holding a Forward P/E ratio of 4.17.
+This valuation marks a discount compared to its industry's average Forward P/E of 6.31.

-We can also see that STNG currently has a PEG ratio of 0.13.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-Transportation - Shipping stocks are, on average, holding a PEG ratio of 0.97 based on yesterday's closing prices.
+Meanwhile, STNG's PEG ratio is currently 0.13.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+STNG's industry had an average PEG ratio of 0.93 as of yesterday's close.

 The Transportation - Shipping industry is part of the Transportation sector.
-This industry currently has a Zacks Industry Rank of 193, which puts it in the bottom 24% of all 250+ industries.
+This group has a Zacks Industry Rank of 196, putting it in the bottom 23% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report